-The tallest building height limits (5 storeys) are on large sites adjacent to the rail line and within close proximity to the train station, responding to the high accessibility to public transport.
+The tallest buildings (5 storeys) are clustered around the train station responding to the high accessibility to public transport.

-5 storey building height limits will also continue to be applied in Precinct 3 as per the ACZ2 away from sensitive residential interfaces.
+5 storeys is also proposed in Precinct 3, directly adjacent to the train station and away from sensitive residential interfaces.
 Future development in Precinct 3 will need to respond to the heritage features of the Diamond Creek Tavern.